XORD-AI/MetaPurge/README.md

 XORD DEFENSE | Metadata Sanitizer for Windows 10/11

+Every photo you share, every PDF you send — they carry hidden data.
+GPS coordinates.
+Device fingerprints.
+Timestamps.
+Corporations harvest this to map your life, track your movements, and build profiles they sell to the highest bidder.
+MetaPurge strips it all.
 Metadata Sanitizer for Windows 10/11 — strips EXIF, PDF metadata, and file timestamps from your documents.
 "Your files are talking behind your back.
 MetaPurge shuts them up."

 🔽 **[DOWNLOAD (ZIP)](https://github.com/XORD-AI/MetaPurge/releases/download/XORD_Meta_Laundry/MetaPurge.zip)**